tomviner/failure-seeking-missiles-talk/reveal.js/intro.md

 ![interview](images/interview.png)

-Note:- ask the questions your code isn't expecting
+Note: - ask the questions your code isn't expecting

-So what we trying to achieve with our input data?
+So what we trying to achieve with our test input data?

-## Coverage?
+## Possible goals of test input data

+- cover happy path
 - code coverage
-    - line
-    - branch
+- triggering unhandled exceptions
 - path coverage
     - cyclomatic complexity
-    - linearly independent paths
+    - number linearly independent paths

+Note: - absolute minimum
+- code coverage: cover all validation fails & exception handling
+- unhandled exceptions: bit worrying, we'd catch them if we knew
+- path coverage: not just lines hit but path taken

 ## Input space

 ![graph](images/graph.jpg)
 - Map of all possible inputs
-- All data related bugs have a point on here
+- All input related bugs have a point on here

+Note: - take a moment to think about your own testing
-Note: - which type of points do you pick when testing?
+- which type of points do you pick when testing?
 - where would an adversarial approach take you?